October 27 - November 4, 2018

 People’s Choice Award

-This award will be chosen by the audience through online voting and paper ballots during the Festival.
+This award will be chosen by the audience through our voting system during the Festival.

 • Films must be entered into one category only.